Step 1: Research & Review Stanford University Policies & Procedures

 Most non-Stanford study abroad programs require your home institution to sign a study abroad approval form.
 If your program does require you to get study abroad approval, BOSP can assist you with this.

-- Make an appointment to meet with the Non-Stanford Programs Advisor.
+- Make an appointment to meet with a Non-Stanford Programs Advisor.

 - Be prepared to discuss your study abroad plan, program choices, course selection, and application documents.